 2019 has been a very interesting year for us here at Headfonics.
 After a ‘meh’ 2018 for headphones, we had an unbelievable lineup of flagship cans for 2019.

 We also had the electrostatic hybrid monitor craze that shows no signs of cooling down as we enter 2020.
 It is no surprise a few of them have shown up in our awards this year.

 Wireless gear has also become increasingly complex and popular this year and we will have something very important to say about that as we roll into 2020.
-For now, have a great year end everyone and enjoy you gear, wherever you are and whatever you have!
+For now, have a great year-end everyone, and enjoy your gear, wherever you are and whatever you have!